Mist-apps/mist-api/README.md

 ## Installation

 The API works in standalone with it's own webserver.
 But it is not recommended to use it directly in production for security reasons.
-Use Nginx as proxy to listen on the port 80 and forward the requests to thew ebserver listening on port 8080 for examle.
+Use Nginx as proxy to listen on the port 80 and forward the requests to the webserver listening on port 8080 for examle.
 For a developpement installation, you may use the integrated webserver without nginx.

 The API rely on a MongoDB database for storing data.